kuzudb/kuzudb.github.io/docs/blog/meet-kuzu.md

 Today we are very excited to make an initial version of Kùzu public!
-Kùzu is a new embedddable property graph database management system (GDBMS) that is designed for query speed and scalability.
+Kùzu is a new embedddable property graph database management system (GDBMS) that is designed for high scalability and very fast querying.
 We are releasing Kùzu today under a permissible MIT license.
 Through years of research on GDBMSs, we observed a lack of highly efficient GDBMS in the market that adopts state-of-the-art querying and storage techniques and very easy to integrate into applications, similar to DuckDB or SQLite.
 Kùzu aims to fill this space and evolve into the